Getting ready to head out the door- we go through our Pre-flight checklist:

 Then, weighed down with our belt-carried armory, we get in our cars and venture out into the sea of wandering masses and horde of civilization living in condition white.

-Even as prepared as we can be with the latest and greatest gear and training, we still all fall into the glaring statistic that should stick in our psyche as prepared, responsible citizens:
+Even as prepared as we can be with the latest and greatest gear and training, we still all fall into the old adage that should stick in our psyche as prepared, responsible citizens:

 “3 Feet, 3 Rounds, 3 Seconds.”

-Those of us that carry a firearm are MOST likely to use that weapon in the brief yet vivid scenario listed above.
-A close-in, fast and potentially life-ending scenario where our years of training, intestinal fortitude, stress management, gear selection etc. will be tested in a vacuum of violence.
+Now, the above info is NOT a statistic.
+It might have been sometime long ago, but what we do know is that statistically, a defensive scenario will be a close-in, fast and potentially life-ending moment where our years of training, intestinal fortitude, stress management, gear selection etc. will be tested in a vacuum of violence.

 So why does this statistic exist with so many prepared citizens roaming about?
 Shouldn’t it be, “21 Feet, 1 round, No Time Limit, fire for effect”?